processone/docker-ejabberd/ecs/README.md

 This Docker image allows you to run a single node ejabberd instance in a Docker container.

+There is an [Alternative Image in GitHub Packages](HUB-README.md#alternative-image-in-github), built using a different method and some improvements.

 If you are using a Windows operating system, check the tutorials mentioned in [ejabberd Docs > Docker Image](https://docs.ejabberd.im/admin/installation/#docker-image).